emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 ## Request-Tag Processing ##

 A CoAP client MAY set the Request-Tag option to allow the CoAP server to differentiate between different representations of the same resource.
 If the Request-Tag option is set, the CoAP client MAY perform simultaneous operations that utilize Block1 fragmentation from the same endpoint towards the same resource, lifting the limitation of {{RFC7959}} section 2.5.
 A CoAP client MUST set the Request-Tag option in the case of different concurrent blockwise request operations to the same resource.
-If the CoAP client is running a blockwise request operation without the Request-Tag, and is concurrently starting another blockwise request operations to the same resource, then the CoAP client MUST set the Request-Tag.
+If the CoAP client is running a blockwise request operation without the Request-Tag, and wants to concurrently start another blockwise request operations to the same resource without cancelling the first, then the CoAP client MUST set the Request-Tag.

 If a CoAP proxy fragments a request with the Object-Security option, using the Block1 option, then the proxy MUST set the Request-Tag option.
 (TBD: Move previous sentence to OSCOAP?)